gpdowney/lightweightLSAT/pages/game/splits.md

 For example, biconditional rules can be intimidating, but they nearly always create useful splits:

-> "Either X or Y must be included, but not both"
+    "Either X or Y must be included, but not both"

 gives a 2-way split:

-> 1. Yes X / No Y
+1. `Yes X / No Y`
->
-> 2. Yes Y / No X
+2. `Yes Y / No X`

 {% capture summary %}
 Puzzle practice idea: Split Every Game